stackbit/jamstackthemes/content/theme/jekyll-enjoyment-work.md

   - No CMS
 archetype:
   - Blog
-description: A Digital Garden: Capturing my daily thoughts and progress, as well as curated ideas with unique synthesis—a personal zettelkasten.
-Built on Simply Jekyll by Raghuveer S.
+description: "A Digital Garden: Capturing my daily thoughts and progress, as well as curated ideas with unique synthesis—a personal zettelkasten.
+Built on Simply Jekyll by Raghuveer S."
 ---

 ## Enjoyment Work theme for Jekyll